Updated January 2020 to reflect the release of Elizabeth Warren’s Green Jobs Plan.

 Clean Energy Timeline: By 2035, sets a target of 100% renewable and zero-emission energy in electricity generation, with an interim target of 100% carbon-neutral power by 2030.

-Clean Energy Investment: Federal investment of $3 trillion which will leverage additional trillions in private investment.
+Clean Energy Investment: Total of 10.7 trillion in public and private investment.

 Clean Energy Timeline: Zero emissions from electricity generation by 2035.